Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Influence specifications

 The theorem relates to \cite[Cor.~8.1, Cor.~8.2]{Feliu-inj}, where injectivity of a network is studied relatively to injectivity of the network augmented with the ``missing" outflow reactions.
-Also, the theorem relates to Joshi and Shiu \cite{joshi-shiu-II}, where it is shown that if a restricted network $\mmN_R$ with stoichiometric dimension $s$ has multiple non-degenerate (positive) steady states then so does $\mmN$.
-However, Theorem~\ref{subnet} cannot be used to draw the same conclusion since non-injectivity does not imply that there are multiple steady states.
+Also, the theorem relates to Joshi and Shiu \cite{joshi-shiu-II}.
+They consider a network obtained by restricting a larger network such that the stoichiometric dimension is maintained.
+If the smaller network has multiple steady states then so does the larger.
+Theorem~\ref{subnet} cannot be used to draw the same conclusion since non-injectivity does not imply that there are multiple steady states.